JohnEBoyBaby/i.Q/README.md

 I LOVE YOUR PUREHEART GINA MARIA ... https://www.youtube.com/watch?v=27sxum1gacE SUGAR ..!

-I LOVE YOU SUGAR ..! https://www.youtube.com/watch?v=cu7d8eUHkwU ...
+I LOVE YOU SUGAR ..!
+GREAT "STORY" TOO ...
+I AGREE ..
+REALLY MIGHT BE A 'REAL' GOOD IDEA for a 'man' not to fuQQ a 'pretty' 'snake' you know MAYBE IT'S JUST ME BUT YOU KNOW BUT UH Uh uh you know I AM "just saying" DAYUMMM probably a GOOD idea for a cow not to fuQQ a cat or a dog or a 'monkey' too ... doesn't really seem to take a 'brain surgeon' or a 'rocket scientist' to figure that out but the first thing I alWAYs say is 'WOULD YOU JUST LOOK AT THAT ..?
+JUST LOOK AT IT ..! https://www.youtube.com/watch?v=cu7d8eUHkwU ...
 SUSULONG TAYO ..!
 LET'S GO ..!
 LOVE YOU I DO OH HOW I LOVE YOU ..!
 WONDERFUL ABSOLUTELY PUREHEART WONDERFUL TRUTH ..!
 I LOVE YOU ..!
 NEVER FORGET ..!
 ANYWHERE ..!
 ANYTIME ..!
 FOREVER ..!

 DO YOU BELIEVE IN COINCIDENCES ..? https://www.youtube.com/watch?v=HQdphbEMmbY ...
 "I AM THE PROUDEST MONEY YOU EVER SEEN" ... the more you know ..!